 DEGIRO at a glance

 The broker offers a trading app available for mobile phones (Android and iOS) and a web-based platform.
-The interface is user-friendly and comprehensive, and the app was considered the “Top Rated Overall Investment Platform & Investment App 2020” by the Financial Times and Investors Chronicle (UK), which indicates why it is one of the best stock trading apps in the Netherlands.
-The trading app has great educational resources, no inactivity, account opening or withdrawal fees, and provides commission-free US stocks and ETFs.
+The interface is user-friendly and comprehensive, and the app was considered the “Top Rated Overall Investment Platform & Investment App 2023” by the Financial Times and Investors Chronicle (UK), which indicates why it is one of the best stock trading apps in the Netherlands.
+The trading app has great educational resources, no inactivity, account opening or withdrawal fees, and provides commission-free ETFs (core selected list) – external fees apply.

 The broker is suitable for investors of all levels, as it combines a broad and diverse offer of assets to invest and a comprehensive trading platform with low costs.
 We encourage you to check out our DEGIRO review if you want to learn more about the broker.